ATXDAO/rep-and-roles-starter-kit/README.md

 An open-source toolkit used to quickly and easily deploy your own Reputation & Roles smart contracts along with a decentralized application to interact with them.

+## Requirements

+Mac or Linux OS.
+Windows Subsystem for Linux on Windows OS.

 ## Quickstart

 [Quickstart Tutorial Video](https://www.youtube.com/watch?v=-XbTq4sp37Q&t=3s)